runicscribe/worldbuilding-docs/dae-machina/culture/peoples/dragons.md

 All dragons naturally have access to an imense amount of magical power.
 Most dragons are also skilled sorcerers, and often use magic to appear to “breathe” elemental blasts like fire or ice.
 Their magical nature also assists in their ability to fly.
 Some dragons can shapeshift into a human(like) form.
 When they shapeshift, they typically retain their mass (with a corresponding increase in density), and much of their original strength, as well as all their magical abilities.
 Due to the complex nature of this transmutation, it takes rather more time (up to an hour) than conventional shapehifting.
+Part of a dragon's magical affinity is related to the conditions their egg experienced before hatching.

 Some dragons use their magical strength to petrify foes.
 These dragons are someties refered to as basilisks (or gorgons if they take human form).